themesberg/pixel-pro-bootstrap-ui-kit/README.md

 Our components are a perfect extension of Bootstrap 4 so you will find it very easy to work with our code if you're familiar with their class names and styles.
 Furthermore, we've made sure to that all components are well documented.

-Our components are created by the Object Oriented CSS principle, which means that the classes can be combined each other.
-You want to make a rounded button, but with the secondary color and an animation?
-Great!
-All you have to do is add .btn, .btn-rounded, .btn-secondary and .animate-up-2.
-How awesome is that?

 Checkout all (all components here)[https://demo.themesberg.com/pixel-pro/html/components/all.html].

 **50+ Sections**